 A method of providing access to training in CPR and first aid for teachers, athletic coaches, trainers, and other school staff which may include CPR training for High School students; provided that School Committees may opt out of instruction in CPR pursuant to Section 1 of Chapter 71.

-In the event the school possesses Automated External Defibrillators (AEDs), the location of all available AEDs, whether the location is fixed or portable, and a list of personnel trained in its use.
+The location of all available Automated External Defibrillators (AEDs), whether the location is fixed or portable, and a list of personnel trained in its use.

 The Superintendent shall annually review the response sequence with local police and fire officials.
 Plans shall be submitted to local police and fire officials and the DESE at least every 3 years by September 1 or when changes occur.
 Plans must be updated in the case of new construction or other physical changes to the school campus.